biktorrr/diveplusdata/README.md

 The collection and vocabularies are found in the am_dive folder.

 **Collection Subset**
-Subset in DIVE triple store: this one has all items from the 1950s-1980s which corresponds to the OI dataset.
-In total there are now 3576 objects with 140K triples
+Now, all objects from the datadump are in.
+In total, there are 73,447 objects with 5.7Million triples.

 **Amsterdam Museum Thesaurus**
 the thesaurus used to annotate AM objects.
 This is (partially) aligned with GTAA.